 Texas reserved a portion of Rapid Response funds at the state level for Boards demonstrating a need for additional assistance for local workforce development areas (workforce areas) that show a substantial increase in the number of dislocated workers due to a disaster, mass layoff, or plant closing.

-Boards that require additional assistance funds must apply to TWC by following the Contract Action Request guidance provided in WD Letter 12-17, Change 1, issued August 22, 2018, and titled “Contract Action Requests—Update”; completing the appropriate sections of the (CAR) form; and emailing the completed CAR form to CAR@twc.texas.gov.
+Boards that require additional assistance funds must apply to TWC by following the Contract Action Request guidance provided in WD Letter 12-17, Change 1, issued August 22, 2018, and titled “Contract Action Requests—Update”; completing the appropriate sections of the Contract Action Request (CAR) form; and emailing the completed CAR form to CAR@twc.texas.gov.
 Boards will receive an email acknowledging receipt of the CAR form from their designated contract manager by the next business day.
 TWC will approve or deny requests within 14 days of receipt unless additional information or negotiation is required.
 The effective date of the contract amendment will be set no earlier than two weeks after management approval.

 Boards no longer need to submit a CAR form for transfer designation requests; they must instead submit a written request electronically to CAR@twc.texas.gov including the grant award number, the amount, and a justification for the action request.